 Differences In Care

 - By contrast, if you are caring for a feral individual, care must be taken to slowly develop a good relationship between the individual, staff, and other residents, as opposed to limiting interactions.
 A feral individual may need entirely different care routines.
-You might have to rethink the set up of a living space, the entrances, the timing of cleaning, and the safety of staff while the individual adjusts to their new environment.
+You might have to rethink the set up of a The indoor or outdoor area where an animal resident lives, eats, and rests., the entrances, the timing of cleaning, and the safety of staff while the individual adjusts to their new environment.
 You might also find that the individual will never seek out much human interaction, so the goal will be to simply ensure they feel comfortable in their surroundings.
 This may also affect your ability to quickly transport or provide veterinary care to the individual.

 We hope this resource provides you with useful information for your sanctuary to consider should this situation arise.
 It can be a good idea to discuss these issues with your board and staff members if your sanctuary wishes to have policies in place regarding the care of wild species.
 Many sanctuaries are contacted to help or take in wildlife in need.
 Will this be part of your mission, or will you adhere to a more focused provision of sanctuary?
 There is no wrong answer, just the best answer for your sanctuary!